NateLehman/convert-to-pdf-service/README.md

 A simple service that converts standard documents to pdf

 ## Requirements
-This service requires LibreOffice 4.3.7.2 and if you choose to use the installer it will install it to your `Applications` directory.
+This service requires LibreOffice 4.3.7.2 to be installed to the contents directory of the workflow.
+This is done if you run the install script.
+LibreOffice is about 1GB.

 ## Installation